ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 parent.value = Hash(0x02 || parent.leftChild.value || parent.rightChild.value)
 ~~~

-If one of the children does not exist, a stand-in value of an all-zero array of
+If one of the children does not exist, an all-zero byte string of length
-`Hash.Nh` bytes is used instead.
+`Hash.Nh` is used instead.

 # Tree Proofs